dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 **It just looks bad.**

 The final NIH report notes that the researchers do not have "equipoise".
 You could interpret this two ways.
-One, you might say, the whole thing seems rotten and damn the logic of it.
+One, you might say the whole thing seems rotten and damn the logic of it.
 The other is that it looks bad *for the NIH*---that even if useful, it needs to be canceled to preserve trust in the institution.
 I understand this.
 But if that's the reason to cancel, it makes me sad.

 # A defense of the main characters